Stroke and Paralysis Explained

 Warning Signs and Reduced Ability to Move

-Noticing early signs of this medical emergency is critical for obtaining immediate intervention.
-A common method for remembering key indicators uses the acronym FAST:
+Noticing early signs of this medical emergency is critical for getting prompt action.
+A common way to remember key indicators uses acronym FAST:

 Face drooping: One side of face may droop or lose sensation, making it difficult to smile evenly or display normal expressions.
 This change can appear suddenly and is often most noticeable when speaking or attempting to grin.
 A feeling of heaviness or slackness may also occur on that side, especially around mouth or eye.